The Quadrilateral old town of Turin/Torino, just off Piazza Castello is the trendy, nightlife heart of Turin.

 The prices are not the cheapest but the quality is invariably optimal although service can be a little patchy.
 On a busy night they sometimes seem a little overwhelmed.

 This is a good place to sample the bollito misto or the fritto misto, two of the hallmark dishes of Piedmont cuisine.
 However, let me warn you that the bollito misto is only for those who LOVE garlic.
-Just have a look at a recipe to see how much goes into it.
+They don't always have bollito misto on the menu though - it is more of a winter thing.

-The collection of Piedmont wines is exhaustive, as is the collection of Italian wines from other Italian regions with literally thousands of Italy’s best wines on offer.
+Their wine collection is huge and one of the best of any restaurant in Turin.
+The collection of Piedmont wines is exhaustive, as is the collection of Italian wines from other Italian regions, with literally thousands of Italy’s best wines on offer.

 I have enjoyed many a dinner in this restaurant and can thoroughly recommend it.
 The proof of just how good it is can be confirmed by the fact that after well over 400 year it is still going strong.